Henrique-DeSousa/Sokoban/README.md

 This project is based on the already existing Game Sokoban.

 The purpose of this project was to develop Object-Oriented Programming skills.

+All of the code is proprety of Henrique Vieira de Sousa.
-All the code and most of the images were made by Henrique Vieira de Sousa.
+Most of the images were made by Henrique Vieira de Sousa.